 The acquisition from DCP Midstream, LLC in July 2007 of our limited liability company interest in East Texas and Discovery, and a non-trading derivative instrument, or the Swap, which DCP Midstream, LLC entered into in March 2007, was a transaction among entities under common control.
 We recognize transfers of net assets between entities under common control at DCP Midstream, LLC's basis in the net assets contributed.
 In addition, transfers of net assets between entities under common control are accounted for as if the transfer occurred at the beginning of the period, prior periods are retroactively adjusted to furnish comparative information similar to the pooling method and the amount of the purchase price in excess of DCP Midstream, LLC's basis in the net assets, if any, is recognized as a reduction to partners' equity.
 Accordingly, our financial information includes the historical results of East Texas, Discovery and the Swap for all periods presented.
-In addition, the results of operations of Momentum Energy Group Inc., or MEG, have been included in the condensed consolidated financial statements since the date of acquisition in August 2007.
+In addition, the results of operations of our Southern Oklahoma, Wyoming and Colorado systems have been included in the condensed consolidated financial statements since their respective acquisition dates.